onsissond/mcp-appstore/README.md

 This is an MCP (Model Context Protocol) server that provides tools for searching and analyzing apps from both Google Play Store and Apple App Store.

+Built by [AppReply.co](https://appreply.co).
+For more information, see our [MCP documentation](https://appreply.co/docs/mcp/overview).

 ## Installation

 ```bash